the-guild-of-calamitous-intent/squaternion/readme.md

 Generally I don't need all of the capabilities (or complexity) of `quaternion` math libraries.
 Basically I just need a way to convert between Euler and Quaternion representations and have a nice way to print them out.

-Also, this has basically no imports outside of standard python 3.x libraries.
+This has basically no imports outside of standard python 3.x libraries.
+It should be easier to get on embedded python systems without having to build `numpy`.
+Also, this tries to be *fast* by using a frozen class with slots and where it makes sense, returns `tuples` instead of `list`s.

 ### Alternatives

+This is a basic library that converts between Euler angles and Quaternions.
+There are other libraries that do so much more listed below ... but I don't need all of that.

 - [scipy.spatial.transform.Rotation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.html#scipy.spatial.transform.Rotation): has everything you could want, with lots of imports
 - [tinyquaternion](https://github.com/rezaahmadzadeh/tinyquaternion): appears to be more functional but needs `numpy`